madanvani/javascript.js/README.md

              document.write(multiply(4));
              </script>
              to get output as 64
-             Note:= before return we can write any content  but after return intitated if we wr                write anything we dont get answer from the browser because it dont take iut as c                 content
+             Note:= before return we can write any content  but after return intitated if we write anything we dont get answer from the browser because it dont take input as content

 Sixth day of class:=